-While the discussion above may be a little confusing, rest assured we will customise what is required for your pet and your circumstances, and will update what is due while you are visiting as part of your wellness visit discussed above.
+Don’t be confused: that’s our job to customise what is required for your pet and your circumstances, and will update what is due while you are visiting as part of your wellness visit discussed above.

 Our experienced Veterinary Nurses also provide a consulting service.
 They are skilled in post-surgical assessments, nail trimming, blood collection, medication application, anal gland emptying, pre-surgical visits, suture removal, blood pressure assessment, weight management, and much more.

 The consulting Nurses also assists the consulting Veterinarians where needed, performs triage of urgent cases, and wellness discussions with puppies and kittens.

 Dandenong Veterinary Hospital also sees other types of pets, not just dogs and cats.

 For many of these pets the husbandry (the environment and how you care for them) and nutrition are both CRITICAL areas of animal health.
 If you get these right, then you will have a lot less problems and health issues throughout their life.
 We spend a lot of time educating our clients on proper husbandry and nutrition for all these pets, as we know it is critical for them to live a long and healthy life.
 Regular wellness health checks are also very important for these species, and rabbits and ferrets also require regular vaccinations against life threatening diseases.
 Desexing is very important for some species, and we will discuss this with you during your consultations if this applies to your pet.